Josh-TX/rclone-file-decrypter/README.md

 # rclone-file-decrypter

-A static site that can decrypt files that were encrypted via rclone
+A static site that can locally decrypt files that were encrypted via rclone.